Zantac Lung Cancer Risk

 Our team is led by attorney Gene Riddle.
 Gene has been recognized as a member of Million Dollar Advocates Forum, Multi-Million Dollar Advocates Forum, The National Trial Lawyers Top 100 and Super Lawyers.
 He is also the recipient of the 2014 Litigator Award and has been honored with Martindale-Hubbell’s prestigious AV Preeminent rating (see disclaimer below).

-For a FREE consultation with an experienced Zantac lawsuit attorney, please call 1-800-525-7111 or complete the short form below.
+For a FREE consultation with an experienced Zantac lung cancer lawsuit attorney, please call 1-800-525-7111 or complete the short form below.

 Please call 1-800-525-7111 today and let’s review your case.

 We will listen to you, advise you on your legal options and if you decide to hire us, we will fight tirelessly for your right to justice.

 *** Disclaimer: The results mentioned are intended to illustrate the type of cases handled by the firm.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.